Living in Virginia Vs West Virginia: Which Is the Better State?

 The Sperling Best Places Index helps compare the cost of living for two places using a system where the national average is set at 100.
 Any score below 100 indicates that the expense category is overall cheaper than average, while a score above 100 means it is more expensive.

-But you also have to consider that West Virginia has significantly fewer people living there.
-Virginia’s demand for goods and services is simply higher because there’s more competition.
+Do step back for a moment and consider that West Virginia has significantly fewer people living there.
+Additionally, part of Virginia includes the densely populated DC metro.
+Virginia’s demand for goods and services is higher because there’s more competition.

 Here’s the full breakdown:

-*These figures are based on the US 2020 Census.
+*These figures are based on the US 2022 Census estimations.

 Remember, the cost of living varies widely across a state.
 For example, the cost of living in Arlington, VA, is much higher than in Richmond, VA.